 Objective Achieving Performance/Recommendation Goal: Safety and Security Airport has clear approaches to primary runway.
 NO - Mitigation is required to remove obstructions from primary runway approaches.
 Airport has clear approaches to all runways.
 NO - Mitigation is required to remove obstructions from all runway approaches.
 Airport has an emergency response plan.
-NO - Create an airport emergency plan and update annually.
+YES - Update airport emergency plan annually.
 Airport develops and implements a security plan.
-YES - Continue to update security plan annually.
-Goal: Infrastructure and User Support Airport meets facility targets identified for its role.
-YES - Continue to maintain and preserve facilities to meet or exceed targets by role.
-Airport meets service targets identified for its role.
+NO - Create an airport security plan and update annually.
+Goal: Infrastructure and User Support • Airport meets facility targets identified for its role.
+YES - Continue to maintain and preserve facilities to meet or exceed targets by role. • Airport meets service targets identified for its role.
 YES - Continue to provide services that meet or exceed targets by role.
 Primary runway maintained to PCI of 70 or higher.
 YES - Continue to maintain primary runway to a PCI of 70 or higher.
-Primary runway PCI: 73 Airport maintains overall PCI of 70 or higher.
+Primary runway PCI: 94 Airport maintains overall PCI of 70 or higher.
 YES - Continue to maintain all pavement surfaces to achieve an overall airport PCI rating of 70 or higher.
-Overall PCI Rating: 74 All based aircraft stored in covered hangars.
-NO - Construct additional hangars to provide covered storage for all based aircraft.
-Goal: Economic Support Airport coordinates with local officials to include information in business promotional materials.
+Overall PCI Rating: 94 All based aircraft stored in covered hangars.
+YES - Continue to provide hangars for all based aircraft.
+Goal: Economic Support • Airport coordinates with local officials to include information in business promotional materials.
 Establish cooperative relationships with local economic development offices, chambers of commerce, and city and county officials to include airport information in business promotional materials.
 Goal: Planning Airport has a current master plan or ALP.
-Not an objective - Though not required for Local airports to achieve the Planning goal, development of an Airport Layout Plan is encouraged.
-Last Airport Layout Plan update: 2006 Airport is protected by local height zoning ordinances.
+YES - Airport continue to update Airport Layout Plan at least every 10 years.
+Last Airport Layout Plan update: 2008 Airport is protected by local height zoning ordinances.
 YES - Update height zoning ordinance as needed and monitor its enforcement.
 Airport compatible land use is included in city/county comprehensive or land use plans.
-NO - Coordinate with city and county officials to address compatible land use in a comprehensive or land use plan.
-Review and update land uses as needed with each plan update.
+YES - Review compatible land uses addressed in plan and revise as needed during each comprehensive or land use plan update.
 Goal: Education and Outreach Airport has a regular communication program.
-NO - Establish a regular communication program to inform interested parties on airport news and events through newsletters, press releases, web sites, and social media.
+YES - Continue to regularly communicate airport news and events through newsletters, press releases, web sites, and social media.
 Airport has based rental aircraft and availability of flight instruction.
-NO - Provide based rental aircraft and establish a method to make flight instruction available at the Airport.
+YES - Continue to offer based rental aircraft and the availability of flight instruction.
 Airport hosts pilot safety programs.
-NO - Coordinate with the FAA, industry associations, and other aviation organizations to host pilot safety programs.
+YES - Continue to host pilot safety programs offered by the FAA, industry associations, and other aviation organizations.
 Airport hosts annual aviation events, additional types of public events, and organized youth educational activities.
 Increase efforts to host annual aviation events such as fly-ins and air shows, additional types of public events such as open houses, tours, conferences, and meetings, and organized youth educational activities such as aviation camps, Young Eagles programs, and internships.